Spring Awakening (musical): Act II

 Wendla has become ill, and her mother takes her to visit a doctor.
 He gives her some medication and assures them both that Wendla is suffering from anemia and will be fine, but takes Wendla's mother aside and tells her that Wendla is pregnant.
 When her mother confronts her with this information, Wendla is completely shocked, not understanding how it could have happened.
 She realizes that her mother lied to her about how babies are made.
 Although she berates her mother for leaving her ignorant, her mother rejects the guilt and insists Wendla tell her who the child's father is.
 Wendla reluctantly surrenders a passionate note Melchior sent her after they consummated their relationship.
 She reflects somberly on her current condition and the circumstances that precipitated it, but resolves with optimism about her future child ("Whispering").

 Meanwhile, Melchior's parents argue about their son's fate; his mother does not believe that the essay he wrote for Moritz is sufficient reason to send him away to reform school.
 When Melchior's father (Callum) tells his wife about Wendla's pregnancy, she finally agrees that they must send Melchior away, which they do without telling him that Wendla is pregnant.

 During this time, Melchior and Wendla keep contact through letters, delivered by Ilse.
 At the reform school, Melchior gets into a fight with some boys who grab a letter he has just received from Wendla and use it in a masturbation game.
 As one of the boys reads from the letter, Melchior finally learns about Wendla and their child, and he escapes from the institution to find her.
 Meanwhile, a very terrified and clueless Wendla is taken to a back-alley abortionist by her mother.

 When Melchior reaches town after a few days, he sends a message to Ilse, asking her to have Wendla meet him at the cemetery at midnight.
 Ilse, however, can take no action, as Melchior "hasn't heard" about Wendla.
 She shows Anna, Martha, and Thea the letter.
 They are equally horrified, and decide not to tell Melchior what has happened.
 At the cemetery, Melchior stumbles across Moritz's grave and swears to himself that he and Wendla will raise their child in a compassionate and open environment.
-When Wendla is late to the meeting, Melchior begins to feel a little uneasy.
+When Wendla doesn't show up for their meeting, Melchior begins to feel a little uneasy.
 Looking around, Melchior sees a fresh grave he had not noticed before.
 He reads the name on the stone – Wendla's – and realizes that Wendla has died after a botched abortion.
 Overwhelmed by shock and grief, he takes out a razor with intent to kill himself.
 Moritz's and Wendla's spirits rise from their graves to offer him strength.
 They persuade him to journey on, and he resolves to live and to carry their memories with him forever ("Those You've Known").